Indigenous Studies Track

 - Specialized practitioners capable of facilitating sustainable change within community contexts and training others to do likewise

-- Biblically informed instructors as graduates of accredited universities and seminaries
+- Biblically and theologically informed instructors as graduates of accredited universities and seminaries

 - Church and Parachurch leaders in a variety of denominations